Correlated normal state fermiology and topological superconductivity in UTe2

-Finally, we note that our correlated FS supports the strong ferromagnetic fluctuation, which is consistent with recent experimental results such as the scaling behavior of magnetization~\cite{ran:2019:UTe2,sundar:2019}, ferromagnetic fluctuation signals observed in NMR experiments~\cite{tokunaga:2019:125Te}, and others~\cite{willa:2021,butch:2022}.
-Even though incommensurate antiferromagnetic fluctuations have also been detected in recent neutron scattering measurements~\cite{UTe2:INS:2020,UTe2:INS:2021-1,UTe2:INS:2021-2}, the correlated normal state fermiology we obtained shows that ferromagnetic fluctuation plays a dominant role in the superconducting phase transition of UTe$_2$.
+The correlated normal state fermiology we obtained shows that ferromagnetic fluctuation plays a dominant role in the superconducting phase transition of UTe$_2$.
 We believe that our theory can provide a unified framework to understand the complex behavior of UTe$_2$ and resolve the remaining controversies in this field.